-- 1. A person may not show their emotions in a way that is easy to interpret.
-Sometimes they are not very verbal or nonverbal, their body is not very demonstrative, or they may not know or be able to easily express their emotions. - 2.
-Because a person may have difficulty experiencing emotion and to think or process information at the same time, it is important to address and respond to a person's emotions first, before trying to make a request or give instructions.
-Help a person feel comfortable and understood.
-When a person is calm and relaxed, they are more likely to see and hear more accurately and to understand and respond more easily to what you are saying or doing. - 3.
+- 1. A person with cognitive impairment may not show their emotions in a way that is easy to interpret.
+Sometimes they are less verbal or nonverbal, their body is not very demonstrative, or they may not know or be able to easily express their emotions. - 2.
+Because a person with cognitive impairment may have difficulty experiencing emotion and to think or process information at the same time, it is important to address and respond to a person's emotions first, before trying to make a request or give instructions.
+When a person is calm and relaxed, they are more likely to see and hear more accurately and to understand and respond more easily to what you are saying. - 3.
 It is important to constantly observe and listen to a person so you can spot the first signs of distress, confusion, irritation, or anxiety.
-Then you can immediately adapt the way you are interacting, the environment, or the task to help this person feel more relaxed and comfortable. - 4.
-This handout gives suggestions on where to look and what to look for or notice, to help discern what a person is feeling.
-Many times emotional reactions are subtle and minimal.
-So careful observation and attention is necessary.
-Avoid looking away when you are talking to a person, so you don't miss an important small sign of emotional distress that has potential for becoming a much greater expression of frustration or anger, such as a hit or kick. - 5.
-More details and specifics are available in other CAIS Handouts and in the Cognitive Abilities and Intervention Strategies (CAIS): Questions to Ask and CAIS: Intervention Strategies especially in the Communication part and the Cognition part of the CAIS by S. Weaverdyck on the Improving MI Practices website at https://www.improvingmipractices.org
+Then you can immediately modify the way you are interacting, the environment, or the task to help the person feel more relaxed and comfortable. - 4.
+This handout gives suggestions on where to look and what to look for or notice, to help discern what a person with cognitive impairment is feeling.
+Many times the emotional reactions are subtle and minimal.
+So careful observation is necessary.
+Avoid looking away when you are talking to someone, so you don't miss an important small sign of emotional distress that has potential for becoming a much greater expression of frustration or anger, such as a hit or kick.

-SUGGESTIONS OF QUESTIONS TO ASK YOURSELF
+SUGGESTIONS OF QUESTIONS TO ASK